Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Method

 We handled edge cases, so that if multiple detections matched the same ground truth point, only the closest detection was counted as TP, additional detections were counted as FP.
 Furthermore, if a detection fell within 100~m of multiple ground truth points, it was assigned to the nearest ground truth location as TP and unmatched ground truth points were counted as FN.

 Evaluation metrics were computed as:

-With this modernized workflow building upon \citet{hoeser2022deepowt}, we provide an updated global dataset of offshore wind infrastructure locations, which serves as the foundation for compiling and analysing high-density time series of offshore wind infrastructure dynamics.
+With this modernized workflow building upon \citet{hoeser2022deepowt}, we provide an updated global data set of offshore wind infrastructure locations, which serves as the foundation for compiling and analyzing high-density time series of offshore wind infrastructure dynamics \citet{hoeser_2026_18735421}.